Lake St Clair National Park

-Directions - Located two and a half hours north west of Hobart, take the Brooker Hwy north and follow the signs for New Norfolk.
+Directions - Located two and a half hours north west of Hobart, to reach Lake St Clair take Brooker Highway north and follow the signs for New Norfolk.
 Cross the River Derwent at New Norfolk and then follow the Lyall Highway north west all the way to Derwent Bridge.
 Turn onto Lake St Clair Road and follow this all the way to the car park for the Lake St Clair Lodge.
 The walk trails all start from the same location a short distance west of the lodge.

 The Hike - With a nice arrival gift at Lake St Clair of snow and the subsequent winter wonderland, we rose on our second day there to find a lot of the snow now all but gone.
 It was still very cold as we made our way to breakfast at the lodge for our morning planning session and catch-up with Candy and Hal.
 With Lake St Clair home to a variety of walks that start at the lodge, we all agreed that the Larmairremener Tableti cultural walk would be a good morning activity before we broke off and did other things (Candy and Hal would be kayaking and I would be completing another hike).